Be Careful (Sparkle song)

 "Be Careful" is a song by American singer Sparkle from her 1998 debut album, Sparkle.
-The song reached number three on the US Billboard Rhythmic Hot 100 and number one on the Hot R&B/Hip-Hop Airplay Singles chart.
-Internationally, it reached number four in the Netherlands and number seven in the United Kingdom.
+The song reached number three on the US Billboard Rhythmic Top 40 and number one on the Billboard Hot R&B Airplay chart; it was ineligible to appear on the Hot R&B Singles and Hot 100 charts at the time because it was not released as a commercial single in the US.
+Internationally, "Be Careful" reached number 4 in the Netherlands and number 7 in the United Kingdom.

-Background/music video
+Background and promotion

-The video, directed by Kelly, also features Kelly who wrote, produced and composed this song.
-The single and the video were released before R. Kelly's single "When a Woman's Fed Up", which is the continuation of the story.
+The video, directed by Kelly, also features Kelly who wrote, produced, and composed this song.
 Five weeks after the song was released it had already been played on the radio more than 40 million times in the US.
 Due to a Billboard rule, the song could not chart on the regular Billboard Hot 100 Singles Chart in America.
 The music video is directed by R. Kelly.
-The video shows an African American family that's struggling.
+The video shows a struggling African-American family.